Support Anthropogeny Field Courses

 Out of CARTA's uniquely transdisciplinary discussions has emerged a one-of-a-kind graduate specialization in Anthropogeny.
 The most highly anticipated part of the track for many students (and professors) is the transformational field course entitled, "Perspectives on the Human Phenomenon" (Anthropogeny Field Course, ANTH 289S).
 Set in multiple sites, the course gives our Anthropogeny graduate students experience examining well-known fossil and archeological evidence (e.g. "Lucy," etc.), comparing human anatomy and behavior with other non-human primates in the ecological context of East Africa, and participating in the everyday lives and activities of modern foragers living in environments similar to those in which we all first evolved.

-There may be an opportunity for some higher-level donors to join us on the course beginning in 2020.*
+There may be an opportunity for some higher-level donors to join us on the course once it is deemed safe for both travelers and local communities.*

 Some of our other exciting destinations include: